 NOTE: The battery voltage must be at 10.5 V minimum to activate the parking brake.
-If voltage is below 10.5 V, the parking brake indicator lamp will turn ON.
+If voltage is below 10.5 V, the parking brake indicator lamp will turn ON and the cluster will display a parking brake failure message.